syncfusion-content/blazor-docs/blazor/chart/events.md

 The events should be provided to the chart using [ChartEvents](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html) component.

-> From `v18.4.*`, we have added few additional events for the chart component
+> From `v18.4.*`, we have added few additional events for the chart component.

 Event Name|
 -----|